GPZ-Bioinfo/tmap_doc/basic.rst

 In the above code, a p-value threshold of ``0.01`` was set to select significant nodes for the calculation of ``SAFE enriched score`` and ``enriched SAFE score ratio``, which can be used to rank the importance and filter the significance of features associated with the TDA network.
 For more details on SAFE summary, please see :doc:`how2work`.

-Network-based Association Analysis
+Network-based co-enrichment Analysis
 =========================================

-Rather than analyzing each feature individually, by testing their association/enrichment with TDA network, we can also examine relationships between features, given an underlaying 'shape of data'.
+Rather than analyzing each feature individually, by testing their association/co-enrichment with TDA network, we could also examine co-enrichment relationships between features with fisher-exact test among the overlapped enriched area.

  A straightforward approach is to perform a standard correlation analysis (such as Pearson correlation) based on the SAFE scores, rather than the original values.
-It is worth noting that, this network-based association analysis treating each node as an observation, instead of taking each sample (original data point) as an observation.
+But it also introduces other problems such as zero features.

+ Upon the enriched area of two different feature or genera, we could construct a simple contingency tables with enriched/non-enriched and A/B features.
+It will output a p-value between each pair of features and form a distance matrix.

-With SAFE scores and a corresponding TDA graph, *p-value* and *correlation coefficient* of each pair of features are calculated by Pearson's correlation and corrected by FDR (Benjamini/Hochberg) correction.
+With SAFE scores and a corresponding TDA graph, *p-value* and *correlation coefficient* of each pair of features are calculated by Fisher-exact test and corrected by FDR (Benjamini/Hochberg).

 .. code-block:: python

+    from tmap.netx.coenrichment_analysis import pairwise_coenrichment
-    from tmap.netx.coenrich import coenrich
+    from tmap.netx.SAFE import get_enriched_nodes
+    enriched_centroides, enriched_nodes = get_enriched_nodes(graph=graph,safe_scores=safe_scores,centroids=True)
-    asso_pairs = coenrich(graph,safe_scores)
+    asso_pairs = pairwise_coenrichment(graph,safe_scores,n_iter=1000,p_value=0.05,_pre_cal_enriched=enriched_centroides)
+    from statsmodels.sandbox.stats.multicomp import multipletests
+    corrected_fe_dis = pd.DataFrame(multipletests(asso_pairs.values.reshape(-1,), method='fdr_bh')[1].reshape(asso_pairs.shape),
+                                index=asso_pairs.index,
+                                columns=asso_pairs.columns)